StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/BROKER LOAD.md

   - If you load data from a single HDFS cluster that has multiple Kerberos users configured, only broker-based loading is supported.
 Make sure that at least one independent [broker group](../../../deployment/deploy_broker.md) is deployed, and place the `hdfs-site.xml` file to the `{deploy}/conf` path on the broker node that serves the HDFS cluster.
 StarRocks will add the `{deploy}/conf` path to the environment variable `CLASSPATH` upon broker startup, allowing the brokers to read information about the HDFS cluster nodes.

   - If you load data from multiple HDFS clusters (regardless of whether one or multiple Kerberos users are configured), only broker-based loading is supported.
-Make that at least one independent [broker group](../../../deployment/deploy_broker.md) is deployed for each of these HDFS clusters, and take one of the following actions to enable the brokers to read information about the HDFS cluster nodes:
+Make sure that at least one independent [broker group](../../../deployment/deploy_broker.md) is deployed for each of these HDFS clusters, and take one of the following actions to enable the brokers to read information about the HDFS cluster nodes:

     - Place the `hdfs-site.xml` file to the `{deploy}/conf` path on the broker node that serves each HDFS cluster.
 StarRocks will add the `{deploy}/conf` path to the environment variable `CLASSPATH` upon broker startup, allowing the brokers to read information about the nodes in that HDFS cluster.